holab-hku/stellar/README.md

       │           └── UMIperCellSorted.txt
       └── Mouse_Log_STARAnalysis.txt #Logs of running STAR on mouse reads which were separated earlier in processFiles dir
   ```
+  Summary: There are two principal directories being produced inside the root directory that the user specify.
+These are 'processFiles' and 'results'.
+The processFile is where the initial STARSolo results on the raw input fastq are put.
+An additional directory is created called 'analysis' inside this processFiles directory.
+'Aligned.sortedByCoord.out.bam' and the three files in the filtered dir('barcodes.tsv','features.tsv','matrix.mtx') are put into the 'analysis' dir.
+Now all the analysis takes place inside the 'analysis' dir.
+Spare matrix, labelled file and then individual human and mouse bam and fastq files are produced.

   ### Example Run
   ```ruby